maltehedderich/blog/docs/index.md

 # Welcome!

 Hey there!
 Welcome to my blog.
 I'm Malte Hedderich, and I'm a machine learning engineer.
-I'm passionate about all things machine learning and MLOps, and I love sharing my knowledge and experience with others.
+I'm passionate about all things related to machine learning and MLOps, and I love sharing my knowledge and experience with others.

 ## What to Expect